+Student's consent

-information about the role of the ADRC can be found at About us Accessibility an Disability Resource Centre (cam.ac.uk) , which should be read before signing this consent form.
-Student's consent Tick as appropriate, sign and return to Department/College/other [] I consent to the information outlined above being disclosed to the University's ADRC [] I do not consent to the information being disclosed to the University's ADRC Note You are entitled to refuse consent to disclose the information to the ADRC.
-Given the important role that the ADRC fulfils for disabled students and applicants refusing consent may mean that it will not be possible to make some or all of the reasonable adjustments that are required, or it may be possible only to implement alternative, less satisfactory adjustments.
-Signature of student: Print name: Date: Signature of recipient of information (member of College or University staff/other member of staff) Date:
+You are entitled to refuse consent to disclose the information to the ADRC.
+Given the important role that the ADRC fulfils for disabled students and applicants, refusing consent may mean that it will not be possible to make some or all of the reasonable adjustments that are required, or it may be possible only to implement alternative, less satisfactory adjustments.

+Tick as appropriate, sign and return to [Department/College/other].

+\square I consent to the information outlined a bove being disclosed to the University's ADRC

+\square I do not consent to the information bei ng disclosed to the University's ADRC

+Signature of student:

+Print name:

+Date:

+Signature of recipient of information (member of College or University staff/other member of staff):

+Print name:

+Date: